 Need good sound on the cheap?
 Check out the Panasonic Ergo Fit

 Eventually, all good things come to an end, so we’re closing out the list with the Panasonic Ergo Fit.
-These earbuds are comfortable and cost less than $10 which is just unheard of.
+These earbuds are comfortable and cost around $10 which is just unheard of.
 As far as build quality goes, these look cheap… because they are.
 They tangle easily, so be wary of crumpling them up and stuffing them in your pockets.
 That said, the audio quality is better than anything you’ll find for this price and they just get it done.

 Panasonic Ergo Fit